 What may be 1 bar on Verizon might be 2 on AT&T, 3 on Sprint or full bars on T-Mobile despite receiving the exact same signal and performing at the exact same speeds.

 But luckily, there's a way to find out your true signal strength.
 It's called decibel (dB) reading.
+These are measured in standard power units of decibel-milliwatts (dBm).

 Cell phone signal operates with a certain frequency: -50 dBm to -120 dBm.